foderking/VinePlus/VinePlus.Seed/README.md

 ## How to Run
 - Clone the Main repository
 - Navigate the path for this project `cd /Comicvine.Polling`
+- make sure redis is installed and star the redis server with `redis-server`
 - Run this command in terminal `dotnet run`